Fresco (Stockhausen): World-premiere scandal

 The remaining musicians participated in the well-attended (about two thousand listeners) performance on 15 November but many only under protest, leaving a hand-painted placard in the warm-up room reading, "We are playing, otherwise we would be fired!".
 As the evening progressed, things deteriorated as the four conductors lost control over their groups.
 The performance of FRESCO was completely wrecked by the orchestra, whose players made a lot of crazy nonsense, got drunk during their breaks, and finally handed over their instruments to members of the audience.
 The whole thing ended up like a primitive student happening, whose actors were no longer really "with it" During the performance, familiar excerpts from the standard repertoire, Rhenish folk songs, and the clatter of overturned ashtrays, beer bottles, and music stands filled the air of the foyer and corridors.
 Pranksters were at work, too, replacing some of the instruction sheets on the music desks with slogans like "Stockhausen Zoo.
 Please do not feed the animals!"
 Antagonists in the audience taunted the musicians, some of whom tired of the "monkeyshines" and went home after only an hour had gone by.
 Shortly after, another prankster switched off the stand lights, leaving the remaining musicians in the dark.
 The whole thing ground to a halt after 260 minutes.
 Apart from the hecklers, some of the mainly young listeners in the audience (many of whom were schoolchildren) were not experienced in concert etiquette and made so much noise that Stockhausen and the performers frequently had to ask for quiet.
 The really remarkable thing, according to the composer, was that so few of the children misbehaved in this way.

+Contemporary performance

+Fresco was performed during a festival called Expozice nové hudby (Exposition of New Music) in Brno, Czech Republic in October 19, 2024 from 17:00 to 22:00 at Besední dům concert hall.